Blutmonsterr/amp-cubecoders-app-catalog/README.md

 - **🌐 Multilingual:** Supports German, English, French, and Dutch by default.
 - **🔧 Configurable:** Easily change the title, default language, and features via a central `config.js` file.
 - **🧩 Extensible:** Easily add your own application lists.
-- **🖼️ Lazy-Loading for Images:** For a smoother user experience and better performance.
+- ** Auto-Update:** Loads app lists from GitHub and notifies about new catalog versions.
+- **🖼️ Lazy-Loading & Async Decoding:** For an extremely smooth performance with large app lists.
 - **🔍 Interactive Detail View:** Click on an app for an enlarged view with details.
 Direct links to apps and search queries are possible via the URL.
+- **🛡️ Image Fallback:** Displays a default placeholder image if an app image cannot be loaded.

 ## 🚀 Live Demo